NB Psychiatry

 What is Cognitive Behavioral Therapy?

-What Does cognitive behavioral therapy (CBT) treat?
+What conditions can cognitive behavioral therapy (CBT) treat?

 Cognitive Behavioral Therapy (CBT) is a commonly used approach to treat mental health issues.
 It has been proven effective in managing various conditions, such as:

-Post-Traumatic Stress Disorder (PTSD): CBT is often used as a first-line treatment for PTSD.
+CBT is often used as a first-line treatment for PTSD.
 It assists individuals in processing traumatic experiences, addressing negative beliefs and thoughts associated with the trauma, and developing ways of managing symptoms.

 • Relationship issues